Events and news

 Moderation: Susann Worschech (IFES/KIU)

-On 4 May 2024, ten countries will be joining the European Union for the twentieth time.
+4 May 2024 marks the twentieth anniversary of the accession of ten countries to the European Union.
 It was the largest simultaneous round of EU enlargement to date.
 It not only changed the countries that joined, but also the Union itself.
-The EU accession of Poland, Hungary, the Czech Republic and Slovakia, the three Baltic states as well as Slovenia, Malta and Cyprus was celebrated as European unification and was often interpreted, particularly in Poland, as a return to Europe.
-However, the image of the return obscures the extent to which this enlargement is linked to the successful imitation of Western governance and social models and that the so-called EU enlargement to the east was part of a pan-European transformation process that is still too little recognised and understood today – but which holds important lessons for future rounds of enlargement – especially with regard to Ukraine.
+The accession of Poland, Hungary, the Czech Republic, Slovakia, the three Baltic states, Slovenia, Malta and Cyprus to the EU was celebrated as European unification and was often interpreted as a "return to Europe", particularly in Poland.
+However, the image of a "return" obscures the extent to which this enlargement is linked to the successful imitation of Western governance and social models and that the so-called EU enlargement to the east was part of a pan-European transformation process that is still too little recognised and understood today - but which holds important lessons for future rounds of enlargement - especially with regard to Ukraine.

 In this panel discussion, Viadrina experts want to look ahead and ask how institutional and social cooperation has developed in a united Europe, how the conditionality of the EU has had an impact and is assessed today, what historical experiences the countries of Central and Eastern Europe have brought to the EU and what political emotions were and are associated with the accession process.